Successes

 Place Hurtubise Regreened

-We cooordinated a commnity-led regreening project in collaboration with Place Hurtubise Tenants Association, Ward 8 Community Action Network and Sudbury Shared Harvest..
-23 native trees, an edible forest and pollinator garden, and some sitting stones have brought more nature to Place Hurtubise Playground and housing.
-More plants and picnic tables still to come!
+We cooordinated a community-led regreening project in collaboration with Place Hurtubise Tenant Association, Ward 8 Community Action Network and Sudbury Shared Harvest..
+23 native trees, an edible forest and pollinator garden, tenant pollinator gardnens, sitting stones and picnic tables have brought more nature to Place Hurtubise Playground and housing.
+The playground has become a vibrant gathering place for the neighbourhood.